 Cuthbert Ritson was a Highbridge Timber Merchant who took up residence in Ravensworth House in Burnham during the latter half of the 19th century and became a major influence in the civic life of the town.

 Cuthbert was born around 1820 in County Durham, the third child of William and Elizabeth Ritson.
 (1841 census).
 The census appears to give his father’s occupation as ‘farmer’ but is a little hard to interpret.
-The 1851 census shows him as living as a householder with a growing family in Bridgwater and list his occupation as connected with timber merchant business but possibly as an employee (record again unclear) .
-Auction records show that by 1865, at age 48, he was running a timber importing business at Highbridge Wharf and that this business continued through the 1870’s and probably into the 80’s.
+The 1851 census shows him as living as a householder with a growing family in Bridgwater and list his occupation as a timber merchant employing 100 men and 23 boys.
+At age 31 he was already a substantial businessman.
+Auction records show that by 1865, at age 48, he was running a timber importing business at Highbridge Wharf and that this business continued through the 1870’s.

 Cuthbert is shown in the Freemasons Rural Philanthropic Lodge Register of 1866 for Highbridge, with a joining date of May 25th that year.
 This indicates his rising status.